Systematic evaluation of Norwegian aid

-The Evaluation Department has a separate mandate for evaluating the Norwegian Development Aid Administration and reports directly to the Assistant Director-General of the Norwegian Ministry of Foreign Affairs and the Ministry of Climate and Development.
+The Evaluation Department is governed under a separate mandate for evaluating the Norwegian Development Aid Administration and reports directly to the Secretary Generals of the Norwegian Ministry of Foreign Affairs and the Ministry of Climate and Development.

-- Assess whether resource application is reasonably commensurate with results achieved
+- evaluate whether resource use is commensurate with the results achieved;

 Published: 6.
 October 2015

 Major challenges in aid for educationNew evaluation report points to shortcomings in UNICEF’s and GPE’s assistance for basic education during the period 2009-2013.

 Published: 18.
 August 2014